Madrid’s Art Galleries

 CALENDAR OF OUTSTANDING ART EVENTS

-• FLECHA: February.
+• FLECHA: March.
 This art fair selling artworks in commercial spaces takes place simultaneously with ARCO.
 It gathers a high number of works of art to sell them in shopping facilities.
 It’s a free-of-charge initiative.

-• HYBRID ART FAIR: February.
+• HYBRID ART FAIR: March.
 This fair displays a wide range of emerging art proposals in the rooms of the Hotel Petit Palace Santa Bárbara for several days during Art Week.

 • ART MADRID: February.
 A more accessible and realistic art fair.

-• ALMONEDA: March.
+• ANTIK ALMONEDA: March.
 Pieces about 50 years old.
 Furniture from the eighteenth century to the 1960s and 1970s.
 Art Deco, collector’s items, militaria collectables, everyday artefacts, and so on.

 • PHOTOESPAÑA: Spring/summer.
 The largest photography exhibition held in Spain.

-• ESTAMPA: September.
+• ESTAMPA: October.
 Originally dedicated to engravings, it has widened its scope to encompass all kinds of contemporary arts.

 • APERTURA MADRID GALLERY WEEKEND: September.
 Opening of the art exhibition season in Madrid, with galleries playing their trump cards in a weekend packed with events.